alexmacarthur/alexmacarthur/README.md

-# I boss around computers in made-up languages for [Dave Ramsey](https://ramseysolutions.com).
+# Bossing around computers in made-up languages.

 Get to know me better by: